QuantEcon/lecture-source-py/source/rst/smoothing.rst

             \quad i=1,2; \;\; j= 1,2

 so that the amount borrowed today turns out to depend only on *tomorrow's* Markov state.
-(Why is this is a plausible guess?).
+(Why is this is a plausible guess?)

 To determine :math:`\bar c`, we shall pursue the implications of the consumer's budget constraints in each Markov state today and  our guess :eq:`eq_guess` about the consumer's debt level choices.